 However, items of historical significance have been removed from ex-Enterprise.
 While mementos of the ship are not available to individual members of the public, items of historical value and significance have been provided to the Naval Historical Heritage Command for appropriate dissemination.

-Ex-Enterprise has already been defueled, removing over 99% of the radioactivity from the ship’s nuclear propulsion plants.
-The small amount of radioactivity that remains in the ship is comprised of the rugged metal structure of the reactor plants and metal corrosion and wear products resident within piping systems.
+Ex-Enterprise has already been defueled, removing over 99.9 percent of the radioactivity from the ship’s nuclear propulsion plants.
+The majority (approximately 99 percent) of the small amount of radioactivity that remains in the ship is fixed in place within the rugged metal structure of the reactor vessel.
+The remaining radioactivity is metal corrosion and wear products resident within piping systems, components, and within the reactor plant areas.
 In accordance with federal regulations, this radioactivity is classified as low-level radioactivity.
-The Navy and commercial nuclear industry have decades of experience demonstrating safe and environmentally sound handling and disposal of such low-level radioactivity.
+The Navy and commercial nuclear industry have decades of experience demonstrating safe and environmentally sound handling and disposal of such low-level radioactive waste.

-For commercial dismantlement, the reactor compartments would be disassembled and the propulsion plant components disposed of separately as low-level radioactive waste at licensed commercial or government facilities.
+For commercial dismantlement (Alternative 3), the reactor compartments would be disassembled and the reactor plant components would be disposed of as low-level radioactive waste at a licensed commercial or Government facility.

 All other waste would be disposed of at appropriate licensed and available locations.